-- Applicants must have an interest in being involved in AMTAS at the school, state, regional, and/or national levels. - These STARS Awards and Scholarships will be presented at the second Student General Business Meeting at the National Conference.
+- Applicants must have an interest in being involved in AMTAS at the school, state, regional, and/ or national levels. - STARS Award applications are due September 15th - These STARS Awards and Scholarships will be presented at the second Student General Business Meeting at the National Conference.